 The Baby Boom and World War II: A Macroeconomic Analysis

-We argue that one major cause of the U.S. postwar baby boom was the increased demand for female labour during World War II.
-We develop a quantitative dynamic general equilibrium model with endogenous fertility and female labour-force participation decisions.
-We use the model to assess the long-term implications of a one-time demand shock for female labour, such as the one experienced by American women during wartime mobilization.
-For the war generation, the shock leads to a persistent increase in female labour supply due to the accumulation of work experience.
-In contrast, younger women who turn adult after the war face increased labour-market competition, which impels them to exit the labour market and start having children earlier.
-In our calibrated model, this general-equilibrium effect generates a substantial baby boom followed by a baby bust, as well as patterns for age-specific labour-force participation and fertility rates that are consistent with U.S data.
+We argue that one major cause of the U.S. postwar baby boom was the increased demand for female labor during World War II.
+We develop a quantitative dynamic general equilibrium model with endogenous fertility and female labor-force participation decisions.
+We use the model to assess the long-term implications of a one-time demand shock for female labor, such as the one experienced by American women during wartime mobilization.
+For the war generation, the shock leads to a persistent increase in female labor supply due to the accumulation of work experience.
+In contrast, younger women who turn adult after the war face increased labor-market competition, which impels them to exit the labor market and start having children earlier.
+In our calibrated model, this general-equilibrium effect generates a substantial baby boom followed by a baby bust, as well as patterns for age-specific labor-force participation and fertility rates that are consistent with U.S. data.

 Keywords: fertility, baby boom, World War II, female labor-force participation